swatifulari/super-market-app/README.md

 - Need additional handling of authorisation

-# POST "/createOrder" - Add product to Cart - Dev In Progress
+# POST "/createOrder" - Add product to Cart
 - Exposed to customers
 - Help in adding product to customer's cart
 - Must handle the business logic for product offers
+- Handle business logic outside controller <<TODO>>